Gayathrisri27/SRMAlexaBot/README.md

-# SRMAlexaBot
-### Project Overview: SRM-Alexa

-**SRM-Alexa** is a Python-based virtual assistant designed to provide users with voice-activated access to various SRM Institute of Science and Technology resources.
-The assistant uses speech recognition and text-to-speech technologies to interact with users, opening web pages based on specific voice commands.
-It also features a graphical user interface (GUI) with animated elements to enhance user engagement.

-#### Key Components:

-1. **Speech Recognition and Processing**:
-    - **Speech Recognition**: The assistant utilizes the `speech_recognition` library to capture and process voice commands.
-It listens for specific keywords to trigger actions, such as opening web pages.
-    - **Text-to-Speech**: The `pyttsx3` library is employed to provide audio feedback to the user, enhancing interactivity.

-2. **Graphical User Interface (GUI)**:
-    - **Tkinter**: The GUI is built using the `tkinter` library, offering a simple and intuitive interface for users to interact with SRM-Alexa.
-    - **Text Box**: A text box is included to display the interactions between the user and the assistant, with different text styles to distinguish user commands, assistant responses, and errors.
-    - **GIF Animation**: An animated GIF is displayed within the GUI using the `PIL` library's `ImageSequence` module, adding a dynamic visual element.

-3. **Web Browser Integration**:
-    - The assistant opens various SRM-related web pages in response to voice commands, providing quick access to the student portal, official website, YouTube channel, hospital information, campus map, and contact details.

-#### Detailed Description:

-1. **Speech Recognition and Text-to-Speech**:
-    - **Class `speech`**: Contains static methods for text-to-speech (`speak`) and processing commands (`process_command`).
-The `process_command` method matches the recognized voice command with predefined keywords to perform specific actions, such as opening URLs.
-    - **Function `listen_for_commands`**: Continuously listens for voice commands using a background thread.
-It handles exceptions for unknown or unrecognized speech and updates the GUI accordingly.

-2. **GUI Setup and Management**:
-    - **Function `main`**: Initializes the main application window, sets up the text box with specific styling, and loads the animated GIF.
-It also starts the speech recognition thread and welcomes the user with a spoken message.
-    - **Function `update_gif`**: Handles the animation of the GIF by updating the displayed frame at a regular interval.

-#### Features:

-- **Voice Commands**: Users can issue voice commands like "portal," "website," "youtube," "hospital," "map," and "contact" to quickly access corresponding web resources.
-- **Text Feedback**: The assistant provides text feedback in the GUI for both user commands and its responses.
-- **Error Handling**: The system informs users about any recognition errors or network issues through both text and speech.
-- **Animated GUI**: An animated GIF enhances the visual appeal of the assistant, making it more engaging.

-#### Usage:

-- **Starting the Assistant**: Run the script to launch the GUI.
-SRM-Alexa will greet the user and start listening for voice commands.
-- **Interacting with SRM-Alexa**: Speak the predefined commands to navigate to various SRM-related online resources.
-The assistant will confirm actions and handle errors gracefully.

-This project demonstrates the integration of multiple technologies to create a responsive and interactive virtual assistant, providing a useful tool for students and staff at the SRM Institute of Science and Technology.
+Certainly!
+Here's a more detailed overview of the SRM-Alexa project:

+### SRM-Alexa Project Overview

+**Project Description:**
+SRM-Alexa is a voice-controlled assistant application developed using Python and the Kivy framework.
+It integrates several functionalities to provide information and access to various services related to SRM Institute of Science and Technology (SRMIST).

+### Key Features:

+1. **Voice Interaction:**
+   - Utilizes the `speech_recognition` library to enable voice commands.
+   - Commands trigger actions such as opening specific URLs related to SRMIST services.

+2. **Web Integration:**
+   - Direct access to SRMIST services like the Student Portal, official website, YouTube channel, hospital information, campus map, and contact details using `webbrowser`.

+3. **Wikipedia Search:**
+   - Allows users to search Wikipedia for information.
+   - Displays summaries of queried topics using the `wikipediaapi` library.

+4. **GUI with Kivy:**
+   - Implements a graphical user interface (GUI) using Kivy.
+   - Features include buttons for different functionalities, a text input for Wikipedia searches, and a pop-up window to display Wikipedia search results.

+5. **Multithreading:**
+   - Utilizes Python's `threading` module to handle continuous listening for voice commands without blocking the main application thread.

+6. **Text-to-Speech:**
+   - Uses `pyttsx3` for text-to-speech functionality to provide auditory feedback for commands and search results.

+### Project Components:

+- **API Class (`API`):**
+  - Static methods to interface with Wikipedia using `wikipediaapi` for fetching summaries based on user queries.

+- **Speech Class (`Speech`):**
+  - Static methods for text-to-speech functionality (`speak` method).
+  - Processes voice commands (`process_command` method) to trigger actions like opening URLs and searching Wikipedia.

+- **SRMAlexaApp Class (`SRMAlexaApp`):**
+  - Inherits from `App` in Kivy to manage the application lifecycle and GUI.
+  - Builds the GUI layout using Kivy widgets (`BoxLayout`, `GridLayout`, `Button`, `Label`, `TextInput`, `Image`, `Popup`).
+  - Methods include handling button events (`open_url`, `search_wikipedia`), displaying information in pop-up windows (`display_text`), and starting voice interaction (`talk_with_me`).

+- **Voice Command Listener (`listen_for_commands`):**
+  - Continuous loop using `speech_recognition` to listen for voice commands via microphone.
+  - Recognizes spoken commands, processes them using `Speech.process_command`, and handles exceptions for unknown commands or network errors.
+  - API Class in SRM-Alexa Project
+-**Purpose:**
+The API class serves as an abstraction layer that encapsulates the functionality to interact with external services, specifically Wikipedia in this case.
+Its role is to facilitate the retrieval of information from Wikipedia based on user queries.

+Components and Usage:
+Static Method search_wikipedia(query):
+Purpose: This method is responsible for querying Wikipedia using the wikipediaapi library.
+-Implementation:
+It sets a user-agent string to identify the source of the request (SRM-Alexa).
+Utilizes wikipediaapi.Wikipedia to create a Wikipedia object for English language.
+Retrieves the Wikipedia page corresponding to the user-provided query.
+Checks if the page exists (page.exists()) and if so, returns the first 500 characters of the summary (page.summary[:500]).
+If the page does not exist or there's an issue, it returns a default message indicating no information was found.

+### Conclusion:

+SRM-Alexa showcases integration of voice control, web browsing capabilities, and Wikipedia search functionality in a user-friendly interface built with Kivy.
+It provides a practical example of how Python can be used to develop interactive and informative applications tailored to specific institutional needs, in this case, SRM Institute of Science and Technology.
+The project highlights the synergy between GUI development, web integration, and natural language processing capabilities in Python.